h2tn logo

 • Daily Blog - If you are not on Facebook but would still like to read my (nearly) daily blog about our life (with the triplets), including pictures, you can do so on our website.
 Go to https://h2tni.org/blog/.

 • Malian Director Paul - Please pray for Paul who carries the full weight of the work in Mali on his shoulders.
-Pray also for his safety as he moves around a lot, while jihadists are increasing their attacks everywhere.
+Pray also for his safety as he moves around a lot.
+Paul and his family are about to move to our center to be safe - as soon as he's sorted out the situation with his kids' school transfer.

 Claudia (& Randy)